alkatrazstudio/gottext/README.md

 When invoking `make` to build GotText you may specify the following options:

 * `THREAD_SAFE=1` - build a thread-safe version of GotText.
 By default, GotText is not thread-safe.
-If you enable this option then you'll also have to install [Boost.Thread](http://www.boost.org/doc/libs/master/doc/html/thread.html): `sudo apt-get install libboost-thread-dev` for Ubuntu/Debian, `yum install boost-devel` for CentOS, or install an alternative package for your OS.
+If you enable this option then you'll also have to install [Boost.Thread](http://www.boost.org/doc/libs/master/doc/html/thread.html): `sudo apt install libboost-thread-dev` for Ubuntu/Debian, `yum install boost-devel` for CentOS, or install an alternative package for your OS.
 * `NATIVE_FILE=1` - instruct GotText to use a native API for reading files.
 By default, GotText reads files using PHP functions (fopen, fread, ...).
 * `DEBUG=1` - build a debug version of the extension
 * `BOOST_REGEX=1` - use [Boost.Regex](http://www.boost.org/doc/libs/master/libs/regex/doc/html/index.html) instead of std::regex.
 Use this option when your version of GCC does not support regular expressions (GCC < 4.9.0).
-If you enable this option then you'll also have to install Boost.Regex: `sudo apt-get install libboost-regex-dev` for Ubuntu/Debian, `yum install boost-devel` for CentOS, or install an alternative package for your OS.
+If you enable this option then you'll also have to install Boost.Regex: `sudo apt install libboost-regex-dev` for Ubuntu/Debian, `yum install boost-devel` for CentOS, or install an alternative package for your OS.
 * `PHP_VER=x.y` - use PHP version x.y instead of the auto-detected one.
 This is for internal development only.
 * `PHPCPP_ROOT=<PHP-CPP install directory>` - assume that PHP-CPP root is installed under this diretory.
 This option adds `$PHPCPP_ROOT/include` to the header search paths, and `$PHPCPP_ROOT/lib` to the library search paths.
 * `STANDALONE=1` - include all library dependencies inside GotText binary, so that it can be used without any external libraries (like Boost or PHP-CPP) at runtime.
 Note that this only work if all library dependencies are built with `-fPIC` compiler flag.